 Ancient Arabia.
 A youth is chosen by a beautiful slave girl to be her new master; she is kidnapped and they must search for each other.
 Stories are told within stories; love, travel and the whims of destiny.

-In this film inspired by the ancient erotic and mysterious tales of the Middle East, the main story concerns an innocent young man who comes to fall in love with a slave who selected him as her master.
+In this film inspired by the ancient erotic and mysterious tales of Mid-West Asia, the main story concerns an innocent young man who comes to fall in love with a slave who selected him as her master.
 After his foolish error causes their separation, he travels in search of her.
 Various other travelers who recount their own tragic and romantic experiences include stories of a young man who becomes enraptured by a mysterious woman on his wedding day, and a man who is determined to free a woman from a demon.Written by

 61 of 81 people found this review helpful.